DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 For the actual use of the **AuthInfo**, the following use-cases have been identified:

 - Requesting a Name Server Change Using AuthInfo via a Pull Operation
-- Requesting a Name Server Change via a Push Operation

 ### Requesting a Name Server Change Using AuthInfo via a Pull Operation